crcx/parable/REFERENCE.md

     value value - pointer

+Bind two values into a new slice.

 ## curry

     value quote - quote

+Bind a value and a quote, returning a new quote which will execute the original quote on the stored value.

+Example:

+    "Use this to create a counting function"
+    [ "s-q" request [ dup @ 1 + over ! @ ] curry ] 'counter' define

+    counter 'c' define
+    5 [ c ] times

 ## to

     -

+Sets an internal flag telling the next value encountered to update the stored value instead of returning it.

 ## (value-handler)

     ? pointer -

+Internal helper function used by values.
+This will either return the stored value or update it, depending on the value state set by **to**.
+If the state requires an update, toggle it back to returning the value instead.

 ## value

     string -

+Create a new value with the specified name.

 ## value!

     value string -

+Create a new value with the specified name and set its initial contents to the specified value.

 ## values

     quote -

+Given an array of strings, create a new value for each one.

+Example:

+    "Creates new values named a, b, and c:"
+    [ 'a'  'b'  'c' ] values

 ## first